TABLE OF CONTENTS

 - Within five working days of the hearing the Committee Chair will send a written report of the committee’s recommendation to the Chair of the Department.
 The Department Chair will make his/her decision and within 10 working days after receipt of the Committee’s recommendation shall notify all parties, including the Assistant Dean for Academic Affairs.
 This written decision will include a description of the appeal process:

 - Within twenty working days of notification of an action at the department/program level either party may appeal to the Assistant Dean for Academic Affairs (or Dean’s designee), or in the case of a graduate student, to the Graduate Council Grievance Committee.
 (Graduate Grievance Procedures are outlined in the Graduate School Manual).
-The Assistant Dean may establish an ad hoc committee to hear the appeal.
-For undergraduate students the Dean shall serve as the second and final level of appeal.
+The Associate Dean may establish an ad hoc committee to hear the appeal.
+For undergraduate students the Associate Dean for Academic Affairs (or Dean's designee) shall serve as the second and final level of appeal.
 A student may appeal beyond the Dean to the Provost/Vice President for Academic Affairs if the appeal is based on due process.
 Under special circumstances the Dean may serve as the first level of appeal.

 Categories of Grievances at Binghamton